-Getting through a divorce is difficult enough as it without having to jump immediately into a completely different stage of your life.
+Getting through a divorce is difficult enough without having to jump immediately into a completely different stage of your life.
 In many ways, it would be fairer to have a transition time right after your divorce concludes for you to get your relationships, finances, and emotions into order as you are coming out of a divorce.
 However, the real world does not afford such opportunities or transitionary phases.
 Rather, you will be thrown into your post-divorce life immediately.

 However, this does not mean that you will not have time to prepare for this transition.
-On the contrary, while many people believe that a divorce is hectic on a day-to-day basis the reality is that your case likely will not be.
-Yes, you will have transitions that you need to prepare for throughout the divorce case as you hit certain milestones but for the most part, divorce is spent with many idle days with relatively few days involving a substantial amount of work.
+On the contrary, while many people believe that a divorce is hectic on a day-to-day basis, the reality is that your case likely will not be.
+Yes, you will have transitions that you need to prepare for throughout the divorce case as you hit certain milestones.
+Still, for the most part, divorce is spent with many idle days with relatively few days involving a substantial amount of work.
 These idle days give you plenty of time to think about and plan for your post-divorce life.

-What I have found to be true is that for the most part, your circumstances will dictate what your life is like after a divorce.
-It is a good idea to speak to those people who have been through a divorce to begin to learn what your situation may be like once the dust has settled on your case.
-Having resources surrounding you to help determine the best possible steps for you to take as your divorce comes to a close is a great advantage.
+What I have found to be true is that, for the most part, your circumstances will dictate what your life is like after a divorce.
+It is a good idea to speak to those who have been through a divorce to begin to learn what your situation may be like once the dust has settled on your case.
+Having resources surrounding you to help determine the best possible steps to take as your divorce comes to a close is a great advantage.
 We recommend leaning on your support system not only as you anticipated divorce, process the divorce, and also as you ease into post-divorce life.

 With that being said, I would be aware of the advice and perspective that you are gaining as to whether or not it is reasonable to expect that the advice is based in reality and not on their biases and predispositions about you or divorce in general.
-What ends up happening sometimes is that people who have gone through a divorce tend to exaggerate or embellish but their life was like both during the divorce and after the divorce in terms of good things and bad things.
+What ends up happening sometimes is that people who have gone through a divorce tend to exaggerate or embellish, but their life was like both during the divorce and after the divorce in terms of good things and bad things.
 You can almost think about it in terms of a fisherman who tends to embellish or use hyperbole when discussing the size of the fish they just caught or the amount of work it took to reel in the big catch.

 As a result, you should be wary of receiving advice from people who have been through a divorce and have an obvious bias against certain aspects.
-Well, I do not think it is possible to go through a divorce and have no basis at all it is another subject altogether to expect that all good things are all bad things will come about as the result of your divorce.
+I do not think it is possible to go through a divorce and have no basis at all; it is another subject altogether to expect that all good things are all bad things will come about as the result of your divorce.
 To be sure, your life after the divorce will probably be a mixed bag of both good and bad aspects.
 Additionally, much like the divorce itself, your post-divorce life will probably be spent with a great deal of idle time where not much of anything happens.

 The best advice that I can provide you with regarding your post-divorce life is to be intentional about how you think about your next steps and how you prepare for the future.
-Without a doubt, you need to have a plan when it comes to determining the next course your life will take once the divorce is finalized.
-While none of us control every single aspect of our lives in terms of its direction after a major life event it is true that those of us who have a plan tend to do better and tend to accomplish larger goals more readily than folks who more or less wander in and out of my life events without a care in the world.
+Without a doubt, you need to have a plan for determining the next course your life will take once the divorce is finalized.
+While none of us control every single aspect of our lives in terms of its direction after a major life event, it is true that those of us who have a plan tend to do better and tend to accomplish larger goals more readily than folks who more or less wander in and out of my life events without a care in the world.

 Begin planning for your post-divorce life before your divorce even begins

 The best time to prepare for a potential problem is to do so before the problem even exists.
 I'm sure you've heard the phrase: an ounce of prevention is worth a pound of cure.
 This phrase applies to the world of divorce as it does to anything else.
-If you can anticipate potential problems in your life and seek to avoid them in the 1st place then you will have much greater success than simply trying to mitigate or alleviate problems that have already arisen.
+If you can anticipate potential problems in your life and seek to avoid them in the 1st place, you will have much greater success than simply trying to mitigate or alleviate problems that have already arisen.

-For example, before you even file for a divorce it is worthwhile to take some steps to prepare for your life in an emotional, relational and financial way.
-When it comes to your finances now is a great time for you to begin to plan out a post-divorce budget for yourself.
+For example, before you even file for a divorce, it is worthwhile to take some steps to prepare for your life in an emotional, relational and financial way.
+When it comes to your finances, now is a great time for you to begin to plan out a post-divorce budget for yourself.
 You may have been in a household that had multiple incomes.
 Therefore, not being strict and on a budget may not have been a big deal.
-However, now that you are getting a divorce your income is likely going to decrease significantly.
-While your expenditures may also decrease you should still work to get yourself on a budget so you know how to prepare for and deal with the changes in your finances.
+However, now that you are getting a divorce, your income is likely going to decrease significantly.
+While your expenditures may also decrease, you should still work to get yourself on a budget, so you know how to prepare for and deal with the changes in your finances.

 Doing this analysis before your divorce will also allow you to prepare to figure out whether or not you will need to ask for spousal maintenance or contractual alimony in the divorce.
 It is much more prudent to know whether or not you need these types of financial assistance before the divorce begins rather than figuring it out after your case.
-The reason is that you can then spend time negotiating for either of these forms of assistance throughout the case rather than surprising it upon your spouse at the end.
+The reason is that you can then spend time negotiating for either of these forms of assistance throughout the case rather than surprising it to your spouse at the end.
 She will also not have to constantly amend your petition for divorce to ask for additional forms of assistance.

 Working with your children as they transition after the divorce

-While your children are probably more resilient than you may realize they are also young and impressionable.
+While your children are probably more resilient than you may realize, they are also young and impressionable.
 As a result, your kids may have questions for you throughout the divorce that you can be working with them on.
-This doesn't mean that you have to let the divorce be the sole point of interest for them throughout their lives during this period but it does mean that you can work with them to confront their concerns and fears to better deal with the many changes that their lives will be undergoing as they transition into my life after the divorce.
+This doesn't mean that you have to let the divorce be the sole point of interest for them throughout their lives during this period.
+Still, it does mean that you can work with them to confront their concerns and fears to better deal with the many changes that their lives will be undergoing as they transition into my life after the divorce.
 Something as simple as living in two separate households may be a major concern for your children.

-Rather than leave it up to fate or to chance you could work with their children during the divorce to make their post-divorce lives that much more predictable and less chaotic.
+Rather than leave it up to fate or chance, you could work with their children during the divorce to make their post-divorce lives that much more predictable and less chaotic.
 I recommend to parents that they work with their Co-parent to voice a united front on these issues.
-It may surprise you to learn that your children want to see you and your spouse come out this subject as a united front.
+It may surprise you to learn that your children want to see you and your spouse come out on this subject as a united front.
 The symbolism of seeing their parents, who are getting a divorce, work together to benefit their lives will not be lost on them.

-Work the divorce until it is over
+Work the divorce until it is over.

 Many people who go through divorce have little understanding of what is expected of them after the case.
-You may have had you are an attorney and their staff walking with you throughout the process to make sure that you understood and followed the aspects of your temporary orders.
-Even though your post-divorce life may be similar to your divorce life in this regard you will not have your attorney to ask questions all the time.
+You may have had an attorney and their staff walking with you throughout the process to make sure that you understood and followed the aspects of your temporary orders.
+Even though your post-divorce life may be similar to your divorce life in this regard, you will not have your attorney to ask questions all the time.
 As a result, you should use the end of your divorce to learn the ends and outs of your divorce order before it is too late.

 Whatever your specific circumstances are, you should be prepared for changes in your life that you may not have expected after your divorce comes to a close.
-This does not mean that your life will be topsy turvy after the divorce but it does mean that some changes to be predicted.
-The best you and your family can do for yourselves is to prepare for these changes by thinking ahead, taking into account proper planning, and being proactive about working with your children to minimize disruption to your life and theirs immediately after the divorce.
+This does not mean that your life will be topsy turvy after the divorce, but it does mean that some changes are to be predicted.
+The best you and your family can do for yourselves is to prepare for these changes by thinking ahead, taking proper planning, and being proactive about working with your children to minimize disruption to your life and theirs immediately after the divorce.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan